Pippa Middleton: Philanthropy

 In April 2013, Middleton became an ambassador to the Mary Hare School for deaf children in Berkshire.
 In June 2014, Middleton became an ambassador to the British Heart Foundation (BHF).
 That month, she took part in the Race Across America, a 3,000 mile cycling race across the United States, followed by the Bosphorus Cross-Continental Swimming Race, a 6.5 km swimming competition in Istanbul, as two fundraising opportunities for the BHF.
 Her bicycle was also auctioned on eBay for the BHF.
 She then attended the BHF's Roll out the Red Ball at the Park Lane Hotel on 10 February 2015.
 She auctioned one of her L.K.Bennett dresses at the ball.

 In June 2015, she collaborated with the British brand Tabitha Webb on designing a floral pink dress and a lightweight scarf, with the proceeds from selling the items donated to the BHF.
 She took part in the London to Brighton Bike Ride for the BHF on 21 June 2015.
-In September 2015, Middleton participated in a 47-mile swim-run competition in Sweden alongside her brother and her future husband, James Matthews, to raise money for the Michael Matthews Foundation, a charity founded in honour of Matthews' brother who died descending from the peak of Everest.
+In September 2015, Middleton participated in a 47-mile swim-run competition in Sweden alongside her brother and her future husband, James Matthews, to raise money for the Michael Matthews Foundation, a charity founded in honour of Matthews's brother, who died descending from the peak of Everest.
 In September 2016, Middleton released her second book, Heartfelt, whose proceeds go to the British Heart Foundation.